It's a Small World: From Global to Local Threats

 Please click on the following links to open Google Maps with directions to the garage and to the school entrance:

 - Driving directions to the Washington Street parking garage.

 - Walking directions from the garage to the school.

 - Morning Keynote "Basic Workplace Violence Prevention & Planning"

-Chief Operating Officer at SJR Security Consulting Services, LLC
+Chief Operating Officer, SJR Security Consulting Services, LLC